awsdocs/aws-doc-sdk-examples/cpp/example_code/glue/README.md

 Next, for information on code example structures and how to build and run the examples, see [Getting started with the AWS SDK for C++ code examples](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started-code-examples.html).

-Additional steps are required to run the scenario, [get started running crawlers and jobs](glue_getting_started_scenario.cpp).
+Additional steps are required to run the scenario, [Get started running crawlers and jobs](glue_getting_started_scenario.cpp).
 The scenario depends on resources which can be created with an AWS Cloud Development Kit (AWS CDK) script.
 The script is located at